 The study suggests that changes in sensory areas of the brain may also indicate bipolar disorder.

-Researchers also looked at how both the structure and the processes of the brain looked using MRI in another study.
-They found that using both types of images may help better identify and diagnose bipolar disorder.
+Researchers also looked at how both the structure and the processes of the brain looked using MRI in

 Diagnosis consists of a physical exam and mental health interview.
 Currently, blood tests and imaging can help rule out other conditions that can damage the brain.